 - The Department of Biological Sciences supports graduate training in several PhD and Master’s programs.
 Please use the sidebar menu to learn more about each program, application instructions and deadlines, and financial aid.

 Honors and Awards

-Also, I would like to thank all of the graduate students who applied for this year’s award.
+The Graduate Studies Committee would like to thank all of the graduate students who applied for awards this year.
 As in previous years, the selection was a difficult one for the committee.
-We continue to be impressed by the quality of research being done by our graduate students, and the commitment they’ve demonstrated toward the department, their peers, and the scientific community.
+The committee continues to be impressed by the quality of research being done by our graduate students, and the commitment they have demonstrated toward the department, their peers, and the scientific community.